-Whether you're building a brand or selling a product, the success of your website relies on the number of visitors you get and the quality of those interactions.
-An obvious example is an online shop, where more traffic often means more sales.
+Whether you are building a brand or selling a product, the success of your website relies on the number of visitors you get and the quality of those interactions.
+An obvious example is an online store, where more traffic often means more sales.
 But traffic is also important if you have a blog, where reaching more people can help you inspire and impact more lives.
 Also, with more visitors, you can create opportunities for sponsorships and ad revenue.
-No matter what kind of site you have, bringing more traffic to your online doorstep is the way to grow and thrive online.
+No matter what kind of website you have, bringing more traffic to your online doorstep is the way to grow and thrive online.

-One way to build an organic following is to create a strong social media presence.
-Consider platforms like Instagram, Facebook and Twitter for promoting photos, content and updates related to your brand and website.
+Social media One way to build an organic following is to create a strong social media presence.
+Consider platforms like Instagram, Facebook, and Twitter for promoting photos, content, and updates related to your brand and website.
 Pinterest is particularly popular among women, while platforms like Snapchat might help you reach a younger audience.

-Social media is a free and effective way to connect with your audience.
+Social media is a free of cost and effective way to connect with your audience.

 Remember: The goal on social media is to make a real connection with your audience and build a community.
-Be authentic, create and post useful content and use relevant hashtags.
+Be authentic, create and post useful content, and use relevant hashtags.
 You might also consider strategies like influencer marketing and collaborations.
 New to all this?
-Take a look at this beginner’s guide to social media from Moze.
+Check out this beginner’s guide to social media from Moz.

-Creating useful content that your target audience is interested in can help you attract and engage an online community.
+Content marketing Creating useful content that your target audience is interested in can help you attract and engage an online community.
 For example, a food shop could start a recipe blog, or a financial advisor might create a newsletter about saving for retirement.
-Content marketing includes blog posts, videos, email newsletters, podcasts, lists, magazines, how-to guides and infographics.
+Content marketing includes blog posts, videos, email newsletters, podcasts, lists, magazines, how-to guides, and infographics.

 It’s important to get feedback on how your audience is growing, and one of the benefits of being online is that all of the metrics you need are trackable.
-Here are a few simple ways to get a handle on how your site is doing:
+Here are a few simple ways to understand how your site is doing:

-Google offers a range of tools to measure your website data to get more insights about your visitors.
-Solutions range from free basic tools to sophisticated enterprise analytics.
+Google Analytics Google offers a range of tools to measure your website data to get more insights about your visitors.
+Solutions range from basic tools to sophisticated enterprise analytics.
 Learn more on the Google Analytics website.